The Earth Is Not a Cold Dead Place: Background

-Originally known as Breaker Morant, Explosions in the Sky was formed in 1999 in Austin, Texas by Mike Smith and Munaf Rayani (guitars), Michael James (bass), and Christopher Hrasky (drums).
+Originally known as Breaker Morant, Explosions in the Sky was formed in 1999 in Austin, Texas by Mark Smith and Munaf Rayani (guitars), Michael James (bass), and Christopher Hrasky (drums).
 They released their first album, How Strange, Innocence with Temporary Residence Limited in 2000.
 In 2001, the band released their second album Those Who Tell the Truth Shall Die, Those Who Tell the Truth Shall Live Forever, which was widely distributed and led to a critical breakthrough for the band.
 As the band's money and concentration began to decrease, they returned to Midland, Texas, where The Earth Is Not a Cold Dead Place was recorded.
 The band worked day jobs to play in an office building basement.

 Between Those Who Tell the Truth Shall Die, Those Who Tell the Truth Shall Live Forever and The Earth Is Not a Cold Dead Place, the September 11 attacks occurred.
 It was within the context of the post-September 11 world that The Earth Is Not a Cold Dead Place was released.
 Although the band did not have the September 11 attacks in mind while recording the album, band member Christopher Hrasky commented that "if people look at it as though 'this song is about 9/11,' then that connection exists for them."
 The album was, according to producer John Congleton, recorded and mixed in three days.